abugher/os-deployment/README.md

 * Codify relationship between `mkvm` and `mkvmnet`.
 (Maybe declare success when the net is up, then `mkvm` should check for success before trying to run.)
 * Differentiate testing all hosts as test VMs together from testing one host as a test VM with access to real hosts.
 (Determine whether the second is possible and/or reasonable to implement.)
 * Consider how to deal with hosts outside the LAN, specifically neuron-mail, as test VMs.
 (Static routes inside the test VM network for the out-of-LAN ip address, maybe.)
+* Get all network configuration variables from ansible inventory.

 # Requirements